-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934. $\overline{\mathbf{A}}$

-For the quarterly period ended September 30, 2012

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.

-For the transition period from Commission file number 001-33559

-BLACKROCK KELSO CAPITAL CORPORATION

-(Exact Name of Registrant as Specified in Its Charter)

-Delaware (State or Other Jurisdiction of Incorporation or Organization)

-20-2725151 (I.R.S.
-Employer Identification No.)

-40 East 52nd Street, New York, NY (Address of Principal Executive Offices)

-Registrant's Telephone Number, Including Area Code: 212-810-5800

-Former Name, Former Address and Former Fiscal Year, If Changed Since Last Report.

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ☑ No □

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\Box$ No $\Box$

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer $\Box$ Accelerated filer $\Box$ Non-Accelerated filer $\Box$ (Do not check if a smaller reporting company) Smaller reporting company $\Box$

-Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Securities Exchange Act of 1934).
-Yes 🗆 No 🗹
+TORM 10-Q (Mark One) QUARTERLY REPORT PURSUANT TO SECTION 13 OF ACT OF 1934.
+R 15(d) OF THE SECURITIES EXCHANGE For the quarterly period ende d September 30, 2012 OR TRANSITION REPORT PURSUANT TO SECTION 13 OF ACT OF 1934.
+R 15(d) OF THE SECURITIES EXCHANGE For the transition period from Commission file num to ber 001-33559 BLACKROCK KELSO CA (Exact Name of Registrant as S Delaware (State or Other Jurisdiction of Incorporation or Organization) 20-2725151 (I.R.S.
+Employer Identification No.) 40 East 52 nd Street, New York, NY (Address of Principal Executive Offices) 10022 (Zip Code) Registrant's Telephone Number, Inch iding Area Code: 212-810-5800 - Former Name, Former Address and Former Fise cal Year, If Changed Since Last Report.
+Indicate by check mark whether the Registrant (1) has filed all rities Exchange Act of 1934 during the preceding 12 months (or foreports), and (2) has been subject to such filing requirements for the subject to subject t or such shorter period that the Registrant was required to file Indicate by check mark whether the registrant has submitted eleactive Data File required to be submitted and posted pursuant to Reding 12 months (or for such shorter period that the registrant was ule 405 of Regulation S-T (§232.405 of this chapter) during the Indicate by check mark whether the Registrant is a large accele ler reporting company.
+See the definitions of "large accelerated fil 12b-2 of the Exchange Act.
+Large accelerated filer ☐ Accelerated filer ☑ Non-Accelerated filer ☐ Company Smaller reporting of y) 1934) Indicate by check mark whether the Registrant is a shell compa).
+Yes $\square$ No $\square$ ny (as defined in Rule 12b-2 of the Securities Exchange Act o

-The number of shares of the Registrant's common stock, \$.001 par value per share, outstanding at November 7, 2012 was 73,832,381
+The number of shares of the Registrant's common stock, \$.001 par value per share, outstanding at November 7, 2012 was